This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Comcast at the top of the page.

 High number of subscribers

-Comcast had close to 22.3 million pay-TV subscribers and over 18 million broadband subscribers at the end of 2011.
-Going forward we expect that broadband subscribers will continue to grow while pay-TV subscribers will remain more or less stagnant in long-term.
+Comcast has around 22.4 million pay-TV subscribers and close to 24 million broadband subscribers.
+Going forward, we expect that broadband subscribers will continue to grow while the pay-TV subscriber base will shrink in the long-term.